- the belief in or practice of disinterested and selfless concern for the well-being of others.

 In 2009 I went to the Republic of Niger and spent a week in sub-Sahara bush.
 This area is among the poorest regions in the whole world.
-We went to preach the Gospel and assist a local ministry.
+We went to share the love of God and assist a local ministry.
 We did everything from feeding children, to handing out multivitamins, sharing the stories of Jesus with our muslim friends and praying for the sick.
 While we were there in a remote village, we heard of a young man who had died from a common cold.

 And then I literally lost it.